saturnaxis/ModernAstro/README.md

 # ASTR4410: Modern Astrophysics
-Lecture notes for ASTR4410 Modern Astrophysics.
-This course is designed using **An Introduction to Modern Astrophysics** by Carroll & Ostlie, where it will include summaries of the course material and code implementation/exercises.
-The course is divided into three sections (Introduction, Stars, and Galaxies) that will cover ~5-6 chapters for each section from the textbook.
+Lecture notes for ASTR4410 Modern (Stellar) Astrophysics at [Valdosta State University](https://www.valdosta.edu/phy/).
+This course is designed using **An Introduction to Modern Astrophysics** by Carroll & Ostlie (2007), where it will include summaries of the course material and code implementation/exercises.
+The course is divided into three sections (Introduction; Stellar Interiors & Star Formation; and Stellar Evolution & Death) that will cover 4 chapters for each section from the textbook.
 In addition to homework assignments and exams, each student will give an in-class presentation using information from an instructor-assigned:

 - tutorial using astropy